isomerpages/mse/_about-us/4-careers.md

 ### TRAINING SPONSORSHIPS/SCHOLARSHIPS

 As part of our effort in promoting continuous learning, MSE also provides training sponsorships and scholarships to enhance our officers’ personal development.
+Test

 -----

-# EMPLOYEE BENEFITS
+### EMPLOYEE BENEFITS

 ![employeebenefits01](https://www.mse.gov.sg/images/default-source/default-album/employeebenefits01.jpg)